GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

     (define (script-fu-always-fail)
       (begin
-        ; this will be evaluated and show a message in GIMP status bar (gimp-message "Failing")
+        ; this will be evaluated and show a message in LIGMA status bar (ligma-message "Failing")
         ; since last expression, is the result, and will mean error
         #f
       )